Scheme flashed 48 fraud complaints to the B.C. Better Business Bureau in 2009.

 "Whether it's chance or whether the victims' phone numbers are all related to a seniors' magazine or seniors' activity, I have no idea," said Molendyk.

-"Once you go to Western Union, you can get up anywhere.
+And unluckily, once the money has been wired, it is offered on the other end almost directly, leaving very little police can do to track it."Once you go to Western Union, you can get up anywhere.
 You could say it's for back east but you can pick it up in Vancouver, you can choose it up back east or anywhere in North America," Molendyk said.

 Police has been advising seniors to ask questions of any supposed cash-strapped relative, such as what school they attended or what their parents' names are if they think they are being scammed.